markwisdomreeves/full-stack-Keeping-Records-project/README.md

 ### This is a Full Stack Records Keeping Application.
-#### This Application allow you to Create, Read, Update and Delete a record from the mongodb Database.
+#### This Application allows you to Create, Read, Update and Delete a record from the mongodb Database.

 #### This is a Full Stack Application that was built with React.js, Node.js, Express.js, Redux and Mongodb.
 #### I have learned a lot of new skills from building this project.